OpenwaterHealth/opw_laser/README.md

 ## Prerequisites

 Various sensitive optical equipment are needed to build the blood flow device and evaulate the quality of the laser illumination required.
 See repo for test and calibration equipment and procedure.

-## Usage

-See the Openwater repo for Software, for User Manual.

 ## Contributing